cdev-framework/cdev-website/content/docs/examples/settings.md

 {{<tool_tip key="warning" summary="Settings Lifecycle">}}
 Note that the life cycle of a `Setting` class is that it is initialized as a child of the Pydantic `Base Settings` then the Dynamic Setting Modules are applied.
 This means if you have a required property that is only set via a Dynamic Setting Module, it will fail to initially create the class because of a `Pydantic` validation error.
-This can be avoided be either providing a default value when creating the `Custom Setting Class` or making the property as `Optional`.
+This can be avoided by either providing a default value when creating the `Custom Setting Class` or making the property as `Optional`.

 {{</tool_tip>}}
 {{<break 1>}}